vdurante/asp.net_n-layered_web_applications/part1/design_patterns/what_is_a_design_pattern.md

 ### Behavioral Design Patterns

-* **Chain of Responsibility.** Avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
+* **Chain of Responsibility.** Avoids coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
 Chain the receiving objects and pass the request along the chain until an object handles it.
-* **Command.** Encapsulate a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.
+* **Command.** Encapsulates a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.
-* **Interpreter.** Given a language, define a represention for its grammar along with an interpreter that uses the representation to interpret sentences in the language.
+* **Interpreter.** Given a language, defines a represention for its grammar along with an interpreter that uses the representation to interpret sentences in the language.
 * **Iterator.** Provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation.
 * **Mediator.** Define an object that encapsulates how a set of objects interact.
 Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently.
 * **Memento.** Without violating encapsulation, capture and externalize an object's internal state so that the object can be restored to this state later.